admb-project/admb-project.github.io/downloads/admb-12.2/QuickStartMacOSZip.md

    Download [admb-12.2-macos.zip](https://github.com/admb-project/admb/releases/download/admb-12.2/admb-12.2-macos.zip).

-   To use a debugger to examine admb programs and core libraries, download [admb-12.2-macos-debug.zip](https://github.com/admb-project/admb/releases/download/admb-12.2/admb-12.2-macos-debug.zip) with debugging symbols.
+   To use a debugger to test and debug admb programs and core libraries, download [admb-12.2-macos-debug.zip](https://github.com/admb-project/admb/releases/download/admb-12.2/admb-12.2-macos-debug.zip) with debugging symbols.
 Since using the debug libraries will result in slower runs, it is only recommended for troubleshooting and debugging code.

 2. **Install**